 "Insurance companies enjoyed some terrific advantages, as compared to manufacturers.
 Insurers offered a product that never went out of style.
 They profited from investing their customers' money.
 They didn't require expensive factories or research labs.
 They didn't pollute.
 They were recession-resistant.
 During hard times, consumers delayed expensive purchases (houses, cars, appliances, and so on), but they couldn't afford to let their home, auto, and life insurance policies lapse.
 When a sour economy forced them to economize, people drove fewer miles, caused fewer accidents, and filed fewer claims-a boom to auto insurers.
 Because interest rates tend to fall in hard times, insurance companies' bond portfolios become more valuable.
 These factors liberated insurers' earnings from the normal business cycle, and made them generally recession-proof "

 That's not to say it's all positive; there are plenty of pitfalls to be aware of.
-Over the last half century Warren Buffett has himself generously shared his wisdom on the insurance industry in the annual Berkshire letters.
+Over the last half century Warren Buffett has himself generously shared his wisdom on the insurance industry in the annual Berkshire letters and meetings.
 While far from all encompassing, this post draws on those letters to highlight some of the nuances and the positive and negative aspects of the insurance industry.

 What is Insurance?

 "Simply put, insurance is the sale of promises.
 The “customer” pays money now; the insurer promises to pay money in the future if certain events occur.
 Sometimes, the promise will not be tested for decades.
 (Think of life insurance bought by those in their 20s.)"

 "Insurance will always be essential for both businesses and individuals"

 "[Our insurance groups produces earnings] that are not correlated to those of the general economy [delivering] outstanding results in 2008 and have excellent prospects"

 "Float arises because premiums are received before losses are paid, an interval that sometimes extends over many years.
 During that time, the insurer invests the money."